doctorwgd/Multi-scale-CNN/README.md

 # Multi-scale-CNN
-Code implementation for paper that "Multi-scale Dilated Convolution of Convolutional Neural Network for Image Denoising"
+Code implementation for paper that "Multi-scale Dilated Convolution of Convolutional Neural Network for Crowd Counting"